-Sr. Mary of the Sacred Heart wrote the letters, she said, after Jesus made the request to her.
+Sister Mary of the Divine Heart wrote the letters, she said, after Jesus made the request to her.
 Pope Leo XIII called this encyclical and the subsequent consecration the “great act” of his papacy.

-“Finally, there is one motive which We are unwilling to pass over in silence, personal to Ourselves it is true, but still good and weighty, which moves Us to undertake this celebration.
-God, the author of every good, not long ago preserved Our life by curing Us of a dangerous disease," wrote Leo XIII.
+“Finally, there is one motive which we are unwilling to pass over in silence, personal to ourselves it is true, but still good and weighty, which moves us to undertake this celebration.
+God, the author of every good, not long ago preserved our life by curing us of a dangerous disease,” Leo XIII wrote.

 Pope Leo XIII described the act of consecration as one that will “establish or draw tighter the bonds which naturally connect public affairs with God,” which was especially needed for the world at the turn of the century.